TheArctesian/modernbarter.org/log.md

 <br>
 <strong>Description: </strong>

-Fuck you ill write LaTeX later im just not bothered to do it in that format now, suck my pp. Finished a rough introduction, will need to add sources into my work as I go on, but I think its a good framework to begin the research.
+Fuck you ill write LaTeX later im just not bothered to do it in that format now, suck my pp. Finished a rough introduction, will need to add sources into my work as I go on, but I think its a good framework to begin the research

 <hr>